-Table 9 provides the exploitation rate ranges used for each river for the 2021 advice.
-Angling exploitation rates in general were reduced by 20% for year 2020 to account for a reduced exploitation rate because of COVID unless Fisheries Inspector reports indicated otherwise or if the rod catch was greater than twice the five-year average then no such reductions were applied.
+Table 9 provides the standard exploitation rate ranges used for each river for the 2022 advice.
+Angling exploitation rates in general were reduced by 20% for years 2020 and 2021 to account for a reduced exploitation rate because of COVID-19 restrictions on movement unless Fisheries Inspector reports indicated otherwise or if the rod catch was greater than twice the five-year average then no such reductions were applied.